 The ordeal

-Every Illyrian warrior coming into full power — typically in their early twenties — must run the Blood Rite to be counted a full adult warrior.
-Participants are deposited across the mountains and forests with a single week to do two things: survive, and reach Ramiel.
-They go in stripped: wings bound and rendered useless, no Siphons, a spell restraining all magic, and nothing but the clothes they wear — no weapons, no supplies.
-The dangers are the distance and terrain, natural traps, monstrous creatures, and the other competitors, who are as much a threat as the mountain.
-One iron rule governs it all: anyone who breaks in to extract or rescue a participant — even a High Lord — is hunted down and killed for the transgression, along with the person they tried to save.
-Azriel calls it 'a week of pointless bloodshed'; in-world it is justified as bleeding off dangerous tension in the Illyrian community to avert civil war.
+Come into full power — usually early twenties — and you run the Blood Rite or you're not counted a full adult warrior.
+Deposited across the mountains and forests, one week, two jobs: survive, and reach Ramiel.
+You go in stripped — wings bound and useless, no Siphons, a spell restraining all magic, nothing but the clothes you're wearing.
+No weapons.
+No supplies.
+The distance and terrain will take you, so will natural traps and the monstrous creatures, and so will the other competitors, who are every bit as much a threat as the mountain.
+One iron rule over all of it: anyone who breaks in to extract or rescue a participant — even a High Lord — is hunted down and killed for it, and so is the person they tried to save.
+Azriel calls it 'a week of pointless bloodshed.'
+In-world they justify it as bleeding off enough dangerous tension in the Illyrian community to keep civil war off the table.

 The holy stars

-The Rite runs during the week the holy stars shine over Ramiel, the three of them sitting directly above the peak on the final day.
-Those stars form the Night Court's three-star insignia, said to have been set in the sky by the Court's first ruler.
-The summit prize is the title of Carynthian: those who scale the mountain and touch the sacred stone are the Rite-winners, the elite — and they have always been vanishingly rare.
+It runs during the week the holy stars shine over Ramiel, the three of them sitting directly over the peak on the final day — the same three stars that form the Night Court's insignia, said to have been set in the sky by the Court's first ruler.
+Scale the mountain, touch the sacred stone, and you're a Carynthian: the Rite-winners, the elite.
+Vanishingly rare, always have been.

 The mountain

-Ramiel is the sacred mountain at the heart of the Night Court, said to have been created by the Court's first ruler.
-It is off-limits year-round except during the Blood Rite, guarded by patrols around the clock.
-Crowning it is an ancient onyx monolith — a black stone that predates the Night Court itself.
-To touch it during the Rite is to win: the stone ends the Rite, heals whoever touches it of their injuries, and winnows them out to safety.
-Several routes lead to the summit; the worst leads to the Pass of Enalius.
-Around the mountain roam monstrous creatures — ancient beings that survived the war, hiding by day and emerging on moonless nights to feed.
+Ramiel is the sacred mountain at the heart of the Night Court, said to have been made by the Court's first ruler.
+Off-limits year-round except for the Rite, patrolled around the clock.
+Crowning it: an ancient onyx monolith, a black stone older than the Night Court itself.
+Touch it during the Rite and you've won — the stone ends the Rite, heals whoever touches it, and winnows them out to safety.
+Several routes lead up; the worst leads to the Pass of Enalius.
+And around the mountain roam the monstrous creatures — ancient things that survived the war, hiding by day and coming out on moonless nights to feed.

 The legend

-The Rite commemorates Enalius, a young Illyrian warrior in an ancient war against oppressive Ancient Beings.
-At a crucial battle on Ramiel he held the Pass against the enemy hordes for three days, buying time for his allies to reach the mountain, and died there at the sacred stone.
-The most treacherous route to the top, the Pass of Enalius, is named for him.
-Roughly five hundred years before ACOSF, Devlon permitted three low-born warriors — Rhysand the half-breed, and the bastards Cassian and Azriel — to run the Rite.
-They found one another in the mountains, survived together, and touched the monolith.
-Becoming Carynthians forged their brotherhood and gave them a standing that traditionalist contempt for their birth could never fully erase.
+The whole thing commemorates Enalius, a young Illyrian warrior in an ancient war against oppressive Ancient Beings.
+At a crucial battle on Ramiel he held the Pass against the enemy hordes for three days, bought time for his allies to reach the mountain, and died there at the sacred stone.
+The most treacherous route up — the Pass of Enalius — carries his name.
+Roughly five hundred years before ACOSF, Devlon let three low-born warriors run the Rite: Rhysand the half-breed, and the bastards Cassian and Azriel.
+They found each other in the mountains, survived together, touched the monolith.
+Becoming Carynthians forged the brotherhood and handed them a standing that no amount of traditionalist contempt for their birth could ever fully take back.
+We think about it constantly.

 ACOSF

-In A Court of Silver Flames, traditionalist Illyrian males drug and abduct Nesta, Gwyn, and Emerie from their beds to punish them for training as warriors, depositing them in the mountains among the unconscious male competitors.
-The Inner Circle cannot simply pull them out — the no-extraction rule would see the rescuers and the rescued hunted and killed.
-The three women find one another, travel together for days scavenging weapons from the fallen, and refuse to abandon each other even after Gwyn takes an arrow to the thigh.
-The Rite has also been corrupted: weapons were planted in the mountains in violation of the no-supplies rule by Bellius, Emerie's cousin, acting under the influence of Briallyn's Crown — one of the relics of the Dread Trove — to target the women.
+In A Court of Silver Flames, traditionalist Illyrian males drug and abduct Nesta, Gwyn, and Emerie from their beds — punishment for training as warriors — and drop them in the mountains among the unconscious male competitors.
+The Inner Circle can't just pull them out: the no-extraction rule would get the rescuers and the rescued hunted and killed.
+So the three find one another, travel together for days scavenging weapons off the fallen, and refuse to leave each other even after Gwyn takes an arrow to the thigh.
+And it's rigged — weapons planted in the mountains in violation of the no-supplies rule by Bellius, Emerie's cousin, acting under the influence of Briallyn's Crown, one of the relics of the Dread Trove, to target the women.

 The stand

-As pursuing males close in, Nesta realizes the only way for Gwyn and Emerie to reach the summit is for her to hold the bottleneck at the Pass of Enalius — mirroring the legend itself.
-She holds the line and cuts down the warriors who come for them, fighting Bellius last; the stand is framed as rivaling Enalius's own.
-Her choice to hold the Pass rather than climb means she does not summit.
-Gwyn and Emerie reach the top and touch the onyx monolith, ending the Rite and winnowing all three to safety.
-They become the first Illyrian females recorded to finish the Rite as Carynthians.
-Their victory exposes the planted weapons and Briallyn's interference the traditionalists had hoped to bury.
+As the pursuing males close in, Nesta works out the only way Gwyn and Emerie reach the summit: she holds the bottleneck at the Pass of Enalius.
+The legend, again, in real time.
+She holds the line and cuts down the warriors who come for them, Bellius last; the stand gets framed as rivaling Enalius's own.
+Holding the Pass instead of climbing means she doesn't summit.
+Gwyn and Emerie reach the top and touch the onyx monolith — the Rite ends and all three winnow to safety.
+The first females recorded to finish the Rite as Carynthians, Emerie the first Illyrian female to do it.
+And their win drags the planted weapons and Briallyn's interference into the light, exactly what the traditionalists had hoped to bury.
+We're not okay.